Marini Farm CSA

 Some CSA's do not grow anything, just market local farm products.
 We expect to be the majority producer of the produce you will receive from our CSA.
 That in mind, we do have crop failures and want to be sure you are satisfied.
 If we find the need to bring in produce, it will only be high quality produce from other premium local growers with whom Marini Farm has cultivated partnerships.

 What if I receive something I do not like or want?

-Our CSA will initiate what is known as a swap system.
+Our CSA program includes a swap system.
 You will receive your share upon your arrival.
 If there is something you do not want, you may put it on our swap table and choose something else that is on the table.
 The swap table will be filled with excess produce from the fields and stand.
 For example, on a pick-up day we may have an excess of carrots in the stand, but not enough carrots to provide for the entire CSA.
 We will put some carrots on the swap table.
 The swap table is on the honor system assuming that you will put back onto the table approximately what you have taken off.
 This allows all of our CSA members the opportunity to enjoy the option of the swap table throughout the day.

 Why would I want to join a CSA if I can shop anytime in the store?